 The better thing to do right now is – for you to take away from this a positive view that you guys had this great chemistry, you have this great time together, but chemistry doesn’t make a relationship.
 It kickstarts a relationship, it jumpstarts a relationship, and it’s an essential element in a lasting long-term relationship that often needs to be rekindled, but it’s not going to – in and of itself – create a lasting relationship.
 You have to have compatibility.

 And you say you had instant connection, but what you felt was infatuation; you felt the chemistry.
 That’s attraction, that’s not love.
-And to transition from attraction to love, it’s a very difficult thing, and psychologists and scientists have already pointed out how difficult it is.
+And to transition from attraction to love, it’s a very difficult thing, and psychologists and scientists have already pointed out that transition, how difficult it is.
 So, go and watch that keynote talk, Love vs. Attraction.
 I go over all of the points in much more detail, so enjoy that.
 In the meantime, I’m going to enjoy this, so David Tian, over and out.
 This is Episode 195.
 I’ll see you inside the private Man Up Facebook group.
 Until then, David Tian, signing out.